 Phase I Scheduling

-If you are an MAS (Leadership) student who has Phase I business and/or accountancy requirements to complete, please contact Dr. Rebecca Shortridge, Director of the MAS program, for additional information.
+If you are an MAS (Leadership) student who has Phase I business and/or accountancy requirements to complete, please contact Kelsey Johnson, MAS Advisor, for additional information.

 Exemption exams are available for some Phase I courses.
 If you are interested in taking Phase I business exemption exams, please contact the Office of Testing, Adams Hall 118, 815-753-1203.
 You only get one attempt to pass an exemption exam for a given Phase I course.